-And if you’re an avid sushi lover, chances are that you’ll have heard about aburi sushi.
+If you’re an avid sushi lover, chances are that you’ll have heard about aburi sushi.

 This is partially due to the fat that rises to the top and when it touches your tongue.
-It instantly melds into creamy and delicious harmony.
+It instantly melds into creamy and delicious harmony with the rice.

-This aburi-style sushi is the perfect compromise if you’re not a sashimi (raw fish) lover.
+Also, this aburi-style sushi is the perfect compromise if you’re not a sashimi (raw fish) lover.

 Know that you get the best of both worlds here — the top is lightly torched and the bottom still retains some silkiness from the smoked salmon.